Praitheesh/robot-challenge/README.md

   without changing the position of the robot.
 - REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.
+- A ROBOT <number> command will make the robot identified by active i.e. subsequent commands will affect that robot's position/direction.
+Any command that affects position/direction (e.g. MOVE, LEFT, RIGHT...) will affect only the active robot.
 - A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
 -